arakasi72/rtinst/README.md

 This script will enable or disable https download

-To enable:

-	sudo rtdload enable

-To disable:
+To run:

-	sudo rtdload disable
+	sudo rtdload

-Run with no arguments to return the current status
+It will tell you the current status, and ask if you want to change it.

 ######[3.5 rtupdate](scripts/rtupdate)